 CURRENT PROVISIONS PROPOSED REFORMS WALGA COMMENT SHIRE OF CUBALLING POSITION may then rule the complaint vexatious.
-Modernisation to address the use of electronic communications and information.
+2. Modernisation to address the use of electronic communications and information.
 Comment The Act has been expanded significantly in recent years to permit an increased level of public involvement, scrutiny and access to information relating to the decisions, operations and affairs of Local Government in WA.
 Introducing a means to limit capacity for unreasonable complainants to negatively impact Local Governments will provide a necessary balance between the openness and transparency of the sector and the reasonable entitlement of citizens to interact with their Local Government.
 Recommendation Supported 1.7 Minor Other Reforms 1 1 1 Other minor reforms are being considered to enhance the oversight of local government.
-Current Local Government Position Item 1.7 aligns with Advocacy Generally Supportive The use of sector-wide guidance notices by the Ministerial Circulars have traditionally been used to provide 1 / 1 Position 2.6 - 'Support DLGSC as service provider / capacity builder' DLGSC is strongly supported.
+Potential other reforms to strengthen guidance for local governments are being considered.
+Current Local Government Position Item 1.7 aligns with Advocacy Generally Supportive The use of sector-wide guidance notices by the Ministerial Circulars have traditionally been used to provide For example, one option being considered is the potential use of sector-wide guidance notices.
+Position 2.6 - 'Support DLGSC as service provider / capacity builder' DLGSC is strongly supported.